CLI Usage

 (or equivalent) to prevent running this every time you open a new shell session.

-If your company’s internet requires the use of a MITM proxy, you might get a SELF_SIGNED_CERT_IN_CHAIN
+If your company’s internet requires the use of a MITM proxy, you can get a SELF_SIGNED_CERT_IN_CHAIN

 or SSL_CERT_DIR